harryganz/nvim/README.md

 * Requried debuggers (see below)
 * (optional) [Nerdfont](https://www.nerdfonts.com/)

-## Language Server Support

-This configuration does not use Mason to install language servers, and they must be installed as binaries on the PATH.
-Currently used language servers are:

-* gopls - Go language server
-* jdtls - Eclipse JDT Langage Server
-    * If lombok support required, add the following to your .bashrc/.zshrc/etc.
-    ```
-    export JDTLS_JVM_ARGS="-javaagent:<path to lombok jar>"
-    ```

-## Debugger Support

-This configuration uses DAP (Debugger Adapater Protocol) to interact with debuggers.
-The debuggers are not automatically installed and must be installed using a package manager or similar.
-Debuggers currently being used:

-* delve - Go language debugger

 ## Usage

 You can copy this configuraton by cloning this repo. into your config path, you can find it by opening